 We do have additional specific data retention policies for certain categories of data.

-All of the Personal Data that we collect from all Website visitors and Students is stored and processed on servers located in the United States and in Israel.
-We take various security steps to ensure that your Personal Data is protected from unauthorized disclosure.
+The Personal Data that we collect is stored and processed on servers in the United States, Israel and the Philippines.
+We take steps to ensure that your Personal Data is protected from unauthorized disclosure.

-Scope.
 This section provides information on your rights under EU law (for these purposes, reference to the EU also includes the European Economic Area countries of Iceland, Liechtenstein and Norway).
-Offensive Security strongly believes in respecting the privacy concerns of its Students, and therefore extends these rights to all Students.

 Data Controller.
 Offensive Security is the data controller for your Personal Data.